Published by Jeremy. Last Updated on November 22, 2023.

 Our personal favorite viewpoint on this trail comes from between the Clemente, Warhol, and Rachel Carson bridges as the perspective of the city is unlike any other thanks to the iconic bridges coming out in the foreground.

-If you're looking for more incredible views, all you have to do is head slightly west and you'll reach PNC Park, Heinz Field, and the Mr Rogers Memorial with some of the more unique angles of the city from ground level!
+If you're looking for more incredible views, all you have to do is head slightly west and you'll reach PNC Park, Acrisure Stadium (formerly Heinz Field), and the Mr Rogers Memorial with some of the more unique angles of the city from ground level!

 Free parking for the North Shore River Trail is found on River Avenue located approximately one mile east of PNC Park.
 For more sights as seen from our bike rides on the North Shore River Trail, click the previous link.